marschall/marschall.github.com/_posts/2018-11-22-jdbc-inlists.md

 WHERE id IN ( UNNEST(?) )
 ```

-There is an additional caveat with Oracle in that Oracle does not support anonymous arrays and instead custom array types have to be created.
+There is an additional caveat with Oracle in that Oracle does not support anonymous arrays, instead custom array types have to be created.
+Additonally the Oracle JDBC driver only supports creating JDBC arrays using proprietary APIs.
+If you are using Spring `JdbcTemplate` then the `SqlOracleArrayValue` class from [ferstl/spring-jdbc-oracle](https://github.com/ferstl/spring-jdbc-oracle/) does the binding for you.

 * [SQL IN Predicate: With IN List or With Array?
 Which is Faster?](https://blog.jooq.org/2017/03/30/sql-in-predicate-with-in-list-or-with-array-which-is-faster/)
 * [When Using Bind Variables is not Enough: Dynamic IN Lists](https://blog.jooq.org/2018/04/13/when-using-bind-variables-is-not-enough-dynamic-in-lists/)
 * [IN-list Padding](https://www.jooq.org/doc/latest/manual/sql-building/dsl-context/custom-settings/settings-in-list-padding/)